Loomeh/Spotiposter/README.md

 # Spotiposter

-## WARNING
+> [!NOTE]
-This program was made as part of a college assignment.
+> This program was made as part of a college assignment.
 As a result, I will likely not review any issues or pull requests (unless I feel like coming back to it in the future for whatever reason).

 ## About
 Let your friends know about your awful music taste... \